Security & Trust

 You can disconnect anytime:

-- From your Found Opportunity dashboard
+- From your dashboard, or

 - From Google/Microsoft security settings